redox-os/book/src/porting-applications.md

 ### Functions

-Each template has a Bash function to be used in the `script` data type when you need to customize the template configuration to fix the program compilation or enable/disable features.
+Each template has a Bash function to be used in the `script` data type when you need to customize the template configuration to fix the application compilation or enable/disable features.

 - `cookbook_cargo` - Bash function of the `cargo` template
 - `cookbook_configure` - Bash function of the `configure` template